crentzos/pernToDoList/README.md

 # pernToDoList
-This is a Fullstack web application based on the PERN (PostgreSQL, Express.js, React, Node.js) designed to manage To-Do items.
+This is a Fullstack web application, meaning I created both the User Interface and the server-side logic and infrastracture we need for our app to be functional, based on the PERN (PostgreSQL, Express.js, React, Node.js) designed to manage To-Do items.
 More specifically:

 PostgreSQL serves as our database